erdos/emu/README.md

 # erdos.emu

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library with common algorithms for competitive programming.

 ## Usage

-FIXME
+ - add dependency: ``
+ - require namespace `(require '[erdos.emu :as emu])`

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Janos Erdos

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at